seregazhuk/seregazhuk.github.io_old/_posts/2016-04-15-symfony_event-dispatcher.md

 ## Mediator design pattern

 Interface limits us with its methods.
-But what if we want to extend behaviour beyound interface functionality?
+But what if we want to extend behaviour beyond interface functionality?
 Here comes *Mediator Pattern*.
 The Mediator pattern is a behaviour pattern.
-It's main purpose is to allow classes to communicate without knowing anything about each other.
-To achieve this pattern defines an intermediary class as *dispatcher*. *Dispatcher* becomes a central hub for all communications between classes.
+Its main purpose is to allow classes to communicate without knowing anything about each other.
+To achieve this pattern defines an intermediary class as a *dispatcher*. *Dispatcher* becomes a central hub for all communications between classes.

 ### Registration/Subscription

-The *consumer* registeres with the dispatcher to *listen* to events.
+The *consumer* registers with the dispatcher to *listen* to events.
 Then the dispatcher  *notifies* the consumer when event raises.
 Both the consumer and the producer of events know about dispatcher, but don't know anything about each other.

 ### Event Dispatching
 When the *producer* raises event he sends it to the *dispatcher*.
-Event can be sent with an *event object* associated with this event.
+An event can be sent with an *event object* associated with this event.
 This object may contain information about the event.
 The producer doesn't have to know anything about what happens next.
-The dispatchers job is to notify then the *sonsumer* which is waiting for the event.
+The dispatchers job is to notify then the *consumer* which is waiting for the event.

 ## The EventDispatcher Component